A New Look at the Position Operator in Quantum Theory: Geometrical optics

 where $T$ is the period of the classical wave.
 Hence the accuracy of semiclassical approximation (or the geometrical optics approximation in classical electrodynamics) increases with the increase of $N_{\bot}$.

-In Ref. \cite{Dillon} the problem of WPS for classical electromagnetic waves has been discussed in the Fresnel approximation (i.e. in the approximation of geometrical optics) for a two-dimensional wave packet.
+In Ref. \cite{Dillon} the problem of WPS for classical electromagnetic waves has been discussed in the Fresnel approximation for a two-dimensional wave packet.
 Equation (25) of Ref. \cite{Dillon} is a special case of Eq. (\ref{pperp}) and the author of Ref. \cite{Dillon} shows that, in his model the wave packet spreads out in the direction perpendicular to the group velocity of the packet.
-As noted at the end of the preceding section, in the ultrarelativistic case the function $a(t)$ is given by the same expression as in the nonrelativistic case but $m$ is replaced by $E/c^2$.
+As noted in the preceding section, in the ultrarelativistic case the function $a(t)$ is given by the same expression as in the nonrelativistic case but $m$ is replaced by $E/c^2$.
 Hence if the results of the preceding section are reformulated in terms of classical waves then $m$ should be replaced by $\hbar\omega_0/c^2$ and this fact has been pointed out in Ref. \cite{Dillon}.